 To watch me make this simple baked chicken parmesan recipe, be sure to watch the video as it scrolls, or click below if it doesn’t autoplay:

 - 4 medium chicken breasts, butterflied (if using large chicken breasts, as in video, only use two - keep all other ingredients the same.
 Serving size will still be 4.)

 - 1 cup shredded mozzarella cheese

 - 1/2 cup grated parmesan cheese

 - 1 cup+ pasta sauce, i prefer a spicy basil sauce

 - 1 tsp basil

 - 1 tsp thyme

-Add to an elevated pan (the kind that drips down below) or wrap in foil and bake for 30 minutes.
+- Add to an elevated pan (the kind that drips down below) or wrap in foil and bake for 30 minutes.
 Cover pan with parchment paper.

-When chicken is 160 degrees, sprinkle a little extra cheese on top and continue baking (if you're baking in foil, make sure the foil is open at this part or remove parchment paper from top of pan) for another 15 minutes, or until chicken is fully cooked and juices run clear.
+- When chicken is 160 degrees, sprinkle a little extra cheese on top and continue baking (if you're baking in foil, make sure the foil is open at this part or remove parchment paper from top of pan) for another 15 minutes, or until chicken is fully cooked and juices run clear.